Quantum trails and memory effects in the phase space of chaotic quantum systems

 Classical chaos is famously characterized by the butterfly effect, where small differences in initial conditions lead to vastly different outcomes over time~\cite{lorenz1963deterministic,strogatz2018nonlinear,wimberger2014nonlinear}.
 If and how chaos manifests in quantum systems is a more nuanced question, the center of the mature field of quantum chaos~\cite{berry1989quantum,jensen1992quantum,delande1994classical,wimberger2014nonlinear}.
-On the surface, chaotic quantum systems behave similarly to random matrices: their level statistics follows random matrix theory~\cite{bohigas1984characterization,berry1987quantum,atas2013distribution,kos2018many}, and their eigenstates appear rather featureless~\cite{berry1977regular,hortikar1998correlations,rigol2008thermalization}.
+On the surface, strongly chaotic quantum systems behave similarly to random matrices: their level statistics follows random matrix theory according to the BGS conjecture~\cite{bohigas1984characterization,berry1987quantum,atas2013distribution,kos2018many}, and their eigenstates appear rather featureless~\cite{berry1977regular,hortikar1998correlations,rigol2008thermalization}.
 But, of course, physical systems are not random matrices, and deviations can occur.
 A striking example are quantum scars, whereby the eigenstates can show enhanced amplitude along certain classical unstable periodic orbits~\cite{heller1984bound}.
 This enhancement means that a quantum particle is more likely to remain localized along an orbit it was prepared on, which can lead to a form of ergodicity breaking~\cite{kaplan1998linear}.
 More recently, these phenomena have been shown to play an important role in our understanding of isolated many-body systems out of equilibrium~\cite{turner2018weak,serbyn2021quantum,pilatowsky2021ubiquitous,hummel2023genuine,ermakov2024periodic,pizzi2024quantum,evrard2024quantuma,evrard2024quantumb}, as increasingly relevant in modern quantum simulators~\cite{gross2017quantum,bernien2017probing,li2023improving}.

-Yet, unstable periodic orbits occupy only an infinitesimally small fraction of the phase space, raising a natural question: how does the quantum wavefunction behave in the vast regions of phase space that are not tied to these special orbits?
+Yet, unstable periodic orbits occupy only an infinitesimally small fraction of the phase space, raising a natural question: how does the quantum wave function behave in the vast regions of phase space that are not tied to these special orbits?